Wagner leader calls for rebellion against Russian defense chief, Kremlin orders his arrest

 “This is not a military coup, but a march of justice,” Prigozhin declared.

+Prigozhin has often been with his troops near the frontline in Ukraine, but his whereabouts on Friday were unclear.

-In a sign of how seriously the Kremlin was taking the threat, riot police and the National Guard have been scrambled to tighten security at key facilities in Moscow, including government agencies and transport infrastructure, Tass reported.
+In a sign of how seriously the Kremlin was taking the threat, riot police and the National Guard have been scrambled to tighten security at key facilities in Moscow, including government agencies and transport infrastructure, the state news agency Tass reported.

 Russia’s chief prosecutor said the criminal investigation was justified and that an armed rebellion charge carries a penalty of up to 20 years imprisonment.